MicrosoftLearning/DP080-Querying-with-Transact-SQL/Instructions/Labs/LAB_01_get-started-with-azure-data-studio.md

 ![Picture 1](../media/Module1-Unit6-picture1.png)

 Select the icon for Azure Data Studio.
 The tool will open to a blank query window.
+If you get a message in the lower right corner asking ifyou want to enable **Preview features**, you can select either option.

 ## Execute a query
 You are going to run the following query.
 You can try typing it in directly or you can select File/Open File, and navigate to D:\Lab Code\SQL Server Tools.
 Double-click on the file script1.sql and it will be loaded into a new query window.